 Cutting just 100 calories a day translates into a 10-pound weight loss in one year.

-Find out how 15 simple steps to cut 100 calories daily can have a big impact on your way to permanent weight loss.
+Here are 15 simple steps to cut 100 calories daily can have a big impact on your way to permanent weight loss.

 Deprivation diets set you up to backslide because you can't survive on grapefruit and celery sticks for long.
 On the other hand, starting small allows you to make lasting lifestyle changes with less effort and discomfort.
 The only thing you'll notice will be your shrinking waistline.